awsdocs/aws-freertos-docs/doc_source/portingguide/freertos-porting-commonio.md

 ## Porting the SPI library<a name="porting-commonio-spi"></a>

 The SPI library interfaces with vendor\-supplied SPI drivers\.
 If the device doesn't have an SPI peripheral, you can skip porting the SPI interfaces\.
-The SPI library can only use the SPI peripheral on the device as master\.
+The SPI library can only use the SPI peripheral on the device as controller\.

 **Porting**